EuijinSeo/CyanoDeeplearning/README.md

 # VAE model traninig and evaulation

 We uploaded code for tranining VAE model.
+We used promoter sequence of **Promoter data mining.ipynb** for training dataset.
 For evaluation of the VAE model results, we also uploaded the code for 6-mer(TATAAT, TAAAAT, TAGAAT, AAAATA) frequency.

 # CNN model training

-We uploaded code for tranining VAE model.
+We uploaded code for tranining CNN model.
+5-Fold cross validation was used in the model training to avoid overfitting which can occur in small dataset.